Shotgun-Paul/firebase-library/README.md

 # # Firebase-library tests

 This repository is a personal project for studying Selenium.
-It contains a set of tests for the resource http://library-app.firebaseapp.com I left the node.js modules files in the repository for the convenience of running a local copy of the tests.
+It contains a set of tests for the resource http://library-app.firebaseapp.com.
+I left the node.js modules files in the repository for the convenience of running a local copy of the tests.
 I also disabled the .headless() option and added a pause of three seconds after each test, for clarity.

+To run the tests, you need node.js (version installed on my PC is 7.7.7)

 ### Modules used:
 - selenium-webdriver